 - modifying the WELS registration system to enable registration

-- preparation of a Regulatory Impact Statement
+- preparation of a Regulatory Impact Analysis

 - development of a product regulation transition plan.

-Information required
+Information required when nominating a product.

 - product description